balena-io/docs/shared/deployment/secrets/_default.md

             - source: super-secret-recipe-2
                dest: my-recipe2
 ```
-and that will mount both the global and the service1 specific secret into `/run/secrets` as `my-recipe2`.
+This will mount the `super-secret-recipe` file as `/run/secrets/my-recipe` for all services, and `super-secret-recipe-2` as `/run/secrets/my-recipe2` for `service1` only.
+Again, note that the `/run/secrets` folder is only available during the image build, and not present in the image that is deployed to the devices.

 Subdirectories are supported in both the source (`.balena/secrets`) and the destination (`/run/secrets`)